Email Component

 Prefix |

 The prefix is the name of an email mailbox that belongs to a specific person, mailing list, or department.
-The recipient name must not exceed 64 characters and can include:
+The recipient name must not exceed 64 characters.
+Prefixes can include the following characters:

 A special character cannot be the first or last character in the prefix, nor can they appear in succession. |